jpype-project/jpype/doc/dbapi2.rst

 Normally the Python API has to deal with two different type systems, Python and SQL.
 When using JDBC, we have the added complexity that Java types are used to communicate with the driver.
-We have introduced concepts appropriate to handle this addition complexity.
+We have introduced concepts appropriate to handle this additional complexity.

 `Module Interface`